 One of his group's current projects, called Lab in the Wild, studies how the geography of one's upbringing can affect the perception and processing of information.
 The researchers are administering an ongoing series of voluntary tests designed to elicit information about the various users’ “online culture.”
 That information could later be used in the design of personalized user interfaces.

-Another project that engages members of the public suggests, "Click on a few dots, and our program will guess your age!"
+Another project that engages members of the public suggests, "Click on a few dots, and our program will!"
 The game gathers information about how users of different ages physically interact with visual information.

 Gajos' projects also have an international impact.
 In 2011, with researcher Lahiru Jayatilaka and others, Gajos co-developed a smartphone app that couples with a metal detector to improve the efficiency of landmine detection.
 The system, known as PETALS, is currently being tested in Cambodia.